ibhayb/SoftwareProject-HayberKresovic/jack-resources/Standards/README.md

 ✅ `$ x \cdot y $` will be $x \cdot y$

 ### Graphs

+**Edge-Labels:**
+Sometimes you will need to add labels to the edges.
+For weights of course use _numbers_.
+Like the example below.
+For other cases like giving the edge a unique label use _small letters_.

 Please use the exact same settings if you are doing graphs like this.
 Example graph: